Representational harm: Types

 Misrecognition, or incorrect recognition, can display in many forms, including, but not limited to, erasing and alienating social groups, and denying people the right to self-identify.
-Erasing and alienating social groups involves the unequal visibility of certain social groups; specifically, systematic ineligibility in algorithmic systems perpetuates inequality by contributing to the underrepresentation of social groups.
+Erasing and alienating social groups involves the unequal visibility of certain social groups; specifically, systematic invisibility in algorithmic systems perpetuates inequality by contributing to the underrepresentation of social groups.
 Not allowing people to self-identify is closely related as people's identities can be 'erased' or 'alienated' in these algorithms.
 Misrecognition causes more than surface-level harm to individuals: psychological harm, social isolation, and emotional insecurity can emerge from this subcategory of representational harm.

 Quantification

 As the dangers of representational harm have become better understood, some researchers have developed methods to measure representational harm in algorithms.

 Modeling stereotyping is one way to identify representational harm.
 Representational stereotyping can be quantified by comparing the predicted outcomes for one social group with the ground-truth outcomes for that group observed in real data.
 For example, if individuals from group A achieve an outcome with a probability of 60%, stereotyping would be observed if it predicted individuals to achieve that outcome with a probability greater than 60%.
 The group modeled stereotyping in the context of classification, regression, and clustering problems, and developed a set of rules to quantitatively determine if the model predictions exhibit stereotyping in each of these cases.

 Other attempts to measure representational harms have focused on applications of algorithms in specific domains such as image captioning, the act of an algorithm generating a short description of an image.
 In a study on image captioning, researchers measured five types of representational harm.
 To quantify stereotyping, they measured the number of incorrect words included in the model-generated image caption when compared to a gold-standard caption.
 They manually reviewed each of the incorrectly included words, determining whether the incorrect word reflected a stereotype associated with the image or whether it was an unrelated error, which allowed them to have a proxy measure of the amount of stereotyping occurring in this caption generation.
 These researchers also attempted to measure demeaning representational harm.
 To measure this, they analyzed the frequency with which humans in the image were mentioned in the generated caption.
 It was hypothesized that if the individuals were not mentioned in the caption, then this was a form of dehumanization.